-- Individuals arrested for federal offenses are brought before a U.S. magistrate or U.S. district court judge for their initial court appearances.
-The court determines whether prisoners are to be released on bond or remanded to the custody of the Marshals to await trial. - ▶ The Marshals received approximately 100,000 individuals in fiscal 2021, or about 400 people a day, and escorted more than 466,000 prisoners, or 1,866 prisoners per day, to court appearances or for other matters in the 94 federal judicial districts in more than 300 court cities. - Upon conviction and sentencing, the Marshals transfer prisoners to their designated Federal Bureau of Prisons institutions to serve their prison sentences.
-Prisoners who receive sentences with less than 90 days remaining may serve their entire prison sentences in U.S. Marshals custody. - The detention of federal prisoners presents diverse and complex challenges, including: - Locating detention space near federal courthouses to facilitate court proceedings and attorney access - Coordinating with federal, state and local authorities regarding the execution of writs, court orders and the transfer of prisoners - Separating multiple co-defendant prisoners from each other to ensure their safety and security and the effective operation of the judicial system - Managing prisoners with contagious diseases and chronic illnesses
+▶ Individuals arrested for federal offenses are brought before a U.S. magistrate or U.S. district court judge for their initial court appearances.
+The court determines whether prisoners are to be released on bond or remanded to the custody of the Marshals to await trial.
+Generally, 90 percent of those arrested by federal agencies are detained at some point in the judicial process.

+▶ The Marshals received approximately 98,749 individuals in fiscal year 2022, or about 270 people a day, and escorted more than 511,180 prisoners, or 1,400 prisoners per day, to court appearances or for other matters in the 94 federal judicial districts in more than 300 court cities.

+• Upon conviction, the Marshals generally deliver prisoners to their designated Federal Bureau of Prisons institutions to serve their sentences.
+Prisoners who receive short-term sentences of 90 days or less may serve their sentences in U.S. Marshals custody.

+- The detention of federal prisoners presents diverse and complex challenges, including: - Locating detention space near federal courthouses to facilitate court proceedings and attorney access

+- Coordinating with federal, state, and local authorities regarding the execution of writs, court orders and the transfer of prisoners - Separating multiple co-defendant prisoners from each other to ensure their safety and security and the effective operation of the judicial system - Managing prisoners with contagious diseases and chronic illnesses